saylesss88/nix-book/src/nix/hardening_networking.md

 - [Firefox Hardening Guide](https://brainfucksec.github.io/firefox-hardening-guide)

 - [STIG Firefox Hardening](https://simeononsecurity.com/guides/enhance-firefox-security-configuring-guide/)

+> If you should trust the U.S. Governments recommendations is another story but
+> it can be good to compare and contrast with other trusted resources.
+You'll
+> have to think whether the CISA recommending that everyone uses Signal is solid
+> advice or guiding you towards a honeypot, I can't say for sure.

 - [Mozilla Firefox Security Technical Implementation Guide](https://stigviewer.com/stigs/mozilla_firefox) The STIG for Mozilla Firefox (Security Technical Implementation Guide) is a